aditya123473892/wagtail/Managing-Wagtail-translations.md

 **Important** - check the log files in `logs/` for errors, and sanity-check the changes with `git status` / `git diff` before committing.
 Failures during the script's run can result in files erroneously being deleted.

+Run:

+    python ./check-translation-strings.py

+to check for any inconsistencies in format strings - if any issues are reported, fix them in Transifex and re-run fetch-translations.

 Once this is done, run

     python ./get-translator-credits.py > ../../logs/translators-YYYYMMDD.txt